PlanB-Network/PlanB-Network-brand-identity/README.md

-y# Plan ₿ Network – Brand Kit for Powered Projects
+# Plan ₿ Network – Brand Kit for Powered Projects

 Welcome to the official brand book and asset kit for all projects Powered by Plan ₿ Network.